 I grew up on the sidewalks of New York City and in the green WILDS of New Jersey.
 My father was a playwright and a constant learner and my mother was an intuitively wonderful cook who always used fresh ingredients, hardly ever referring to a cookbook (note! she did not like baking so rarely did it).

-My passion now is to communicate the joy of learning about the incredible complexity of the world around us and to teach the tools of stewardship.
+I love communicating the joy of learning about the incredible complexity of the world around us and to teach the tools of stewardship.
 I believe in the practicality and effectiveness of actions.